NelsonPython/AstroPiQuake/README.md

 <b>AstroPiQuake gathers environment data using SenseHat and Raspberry Pi</b>

-AstroPiQuake is a clone of AstroPi that detects earthquakes.
-That's why it's called AstroPiQuake!
 [AstroPi](https://www.nasa.gov/mission_pages/station/research/experiments/2429.html) flies onboard the International Space Station (ISS) keeping astronauts update-to-date about their environment.
-Here on Earth, you can monitor your local environment data and detect earthquakes.
+Here on Earth, you can monitor your local environment data and detect earthquakes using a clone of AstroPi called "AstroPiQuake"

 Try out the [AstroPiQuake emulator](https://trinket.io/python/9c2e984979).
 Move the temperature slider to see Smiley's face change colors from cool blue to mellow yellow to red hot.
 Take a look at [earthquake detection](https://trinket.io/python/86417fad20).
-Grab AstroPiQuake with your mouse and move it.
+Grab AstroPiQuake with your mouse and shake it.
 Watch the graph change as it detects you simulating an earthquake.

 ### Sensing environment data

-Sense Hat has an IMU or Inertial Measurement Unit with these [specifications](SenseHatSpecs.md):
+Sense Hat is an IMU or Inertial Measurement Unit

 - Temperature and humidity sensors
 - Barometric Pressure sensor